Emotion Entanglement and Bayesian Inference for Multi-Dimensional Emotion Understanding: Methodology

 \section{Methodology}

-Traditional multi-label classification frameworks typically model each emotion as an independent Bernoulli variable, implicitly assuming that emotional states occur in isolation.
-However, this assumption is fundamentally misaligned with the nature of human affect, where emotions are rarely independent and often co-occur in structured, interdependent ways.
-For instance, emotions such as joy and surprise may reinforce each other, while others, like anger and sadness, may exhibit complex conditional relationships depending on context.

-To address this limitation, we introduce the concept of Emotion Entanglement, which captures the inherent dependencies and interactions among emotions as a coupled system rather than a set of disjoint labels.
-Building on this perspective, we propose an Entanglement-Aware Bayesian Inference framework that explicitly models the joint distribution over emotions.
-By incorporating these dependencies into the inference process, our approach enables more coherent, context-sensitive predictions that better reflect the underlying structure of human emotional expression.
+Traditional multi-label frameworks typically model emotions as independent Bernoulli variables, failing to capture the structured interdependencies nature of human affect, where emotions are rarely independent and often co-occur in structured, interdepended ways.
+To address this limitations, we introduce Emotion Entanglement, a perspective that treats emotional states as a coupled system rather than disjoint labels.
+Building on this perspective, we propose an Entanglement-Aware Bayesian Inference framework that explicitly models the joint distribution over emotions, incorporating co-occurrence dependencies into the inference process to produce more coherent, context-sensitive predictions without requiring expensive parameter updates.